RouninMedia/Reactive-Counter-Increment-in-VanillaJS/README.md

 # Reactive CounterIncrement in VanillaJS
 *This is why I'm still struggling to get my head around reactive frameworks like React.js*

+In ---, 2020, just after I'd learned how to build native `WebComponents` I came across...

+Similarly, this morning, I've just come across this article:

 ## HTML

 ```html